-- the rural and urban settings likely to be affected by the project; - any federal lands, lands located outside the province or Canada that may be affected by the project; - the current use of land in the study area, including a description of hunting, recreational and commercial fishing, trapping, gathering, outdoor recreation, use of seasonal cabins, outfitters; - current use of all waterways and water bodies that will be directly affected by the project, including recreational uses, where available; - location of and proximity of any permanent, seasonal or temporary residences or camps; - health and socio-economic conditions, including the functioning and health of the socio-economic environment, encompassing a broad range of matters that affect communities in the study area in a way that recognizes interrelationships, system functions and vulnerabilities; and - physical and cultural heritage, including structures, sites or things of historical, archaeological, paleontological or architectural significance.
+- current use of all waterways and water bodies that will be directly affected by the project, including recreational uses, where available; - location of and proximity of any permanent, seasonal or temporary residences or camps; - health and socio-economic conditions, including the functioning and health of the socioeconomic environment, encompassing a broad range of matters that affect communities in the study area in a way that recognizes interrelationships, system functions and vulnerabilities; and - physical and cultural heritage, including structures, sites or things of historical, archaeological, paleontological or architectural significance.

 6.2.
-Predicted Changes to the Physical Environment
+Predicted changes to the physical environment

-The EA will include a consideration of the predicted changes to the environment as a result of the project being carried out or as a result of any powers duties or functions that are to be exercised by the federal government in relation to the project.
+The EA will include a consideration of the predicted changes to the environment as a result of the project being carried out or as a result of any powers, duties or functions that are to be exercised by the federal government in relation to the project.
 These predicted changes to the environment are to be considered in relation to each phase of the project (construction, operation, decommissioning, and abandonment) and are to be described in terms of the magnitude, geographic extent, duration and frequency, and whether the environmental changes are reversible or irreversible.
 As changes to various parts of the physical environment, listed below, may be inter-related as part of an ecosystem, the EIS will explain and describe the connections between the changes described.